arunasradv/PeasantRevenge/README.md

 - -5 Mercy, +5 Valor, when player tried to persuade the notable peasant to do revenges.
 - +5 Mercy, -5 Valor, when player tried to persuade the notable peasant not to do revenges.
 - -2 Mercy, -3 Honor, when player executed the notable peasant after or before the notable peasant did his quest.
+Choosing different persuasion options will affect traits in different way, when persuading peasant to revenge or not:
+-
 When paying the reparation heroes will gain charisma and generosity exp (default game process).
   - Hero (player only) can change notable peasant traits via dialogue, when encouraging them to initiate (or not to) the peasant revenge.
     Notable peasant will get: